 A wide variety of courses are offered to equip future independent researchers with fundamental knowledge about state-of-the-art methods for generating experimental data on a genome-wide scale and computational and statistical approaches to draw from the data sound conclusions of biological and medical significance.
 In addition, courses on medical and ethical issues provide students with a societal perspective on human genetics.

 Since its creation in 1998, more than 70 students have graduated from our program.
 As of October 2017, the average time to degree (defined as the time since admission to graduate school at UCLA, including years spent in other graduate programs) of our Ph.D.
 Program is 5.34 years.
 Many of our alumni have published parts of their dissertation work in top scientifc journals and become successful scientists in academy or industry.

-Our Graduate Program is a partner of the Genetics & Genomics Home Area, which is part of the Graduate Programs in Bioscience.
+Our Graduate Program is associated with the Genetics & Genomics Home Area, which is part of the Graduate Programs in Bioscience.
 We are also associated with UCLA-Caltech Medical Scientist Training Program.
 Prospective students may apply for admission through any of these two mechanisms.

 Unless otherwise specified, all event details are as follows: Time: 11:00AM - 12:00PM Location: Gonda, 1357

 Title: The Genomic-epigenomic Nexus In Ovarian Cancer Date: Monday, 5/14/2018 Speaker: Simon A. Gayther, PhD, Barth Family Chair in Cancer Genetics Director of Molecular Epidemiology, Co-Director of the Center for Bioinformatics and Functional Genomics, Cedars-Sinai Medical Center Contact & Intro: Bogdan Pasaniuc